 Truist uses derivatives primarily to manage the economic risk related to securities, commercial loans, MSRs and mortgage banking operations, long-term debt and other funding sources.
 Truist also enters into derivatives as a market maker to facilitate hedging transactions for its clients.
-Truist's total net cash outflows related to derivative exposures and other collateral requirements amounted to 1% of total net cash outflows for the first quarter of 2020.
+Truist's total net cash outflows related to derivative exposures and other collateral requirements amounted to less than 3% of total net cash outflows for the fourth quarter of 2020.